joelparkerhenderson/stable-diffusion-macos-install-help/README.md

 % brew install anaconda
 ```

-Verify the version is 2023.03 or higher, and also that the version on the line that starts "==>" is identical to the version on the line that starts "/opt/homebrew/Caskroom/anaconda":
+Verify the version is 2023.03 or higher, and verify that the auto-update version is identical to the Caskroom version:

 ```sh
 % brew info --cask anaconda